 Students complete a short T or F quiz about value of communications skills in workplace in anticipation of a brief presentation of support for the claim “communications skills are in high demand in today’s workforce”

-1. In my future career I will be asked to read a variety of written work?
+1. In my future career I will be asked to read a variety of written work.

 True: In all forms of careers today we are asked to read a variety of written work.
 You may be asked to read a patient’s medical history, a memo from the company president on policy changes, or an instructional document outlining expectations and plans for a project you are working on.